Flying finish puts McIlroy in US Open contention

 Defending champion Matthew Fitzpatrick had a hole-in-one while Dustin Johnson hit back from a quadruple bogey on the second to post a 70 and end six under.

-Overnight leaders Rickie Fowler and Xander Schauffele resume on eight under and are among the later starters.
+Overnight leaders Rickie Fowler and Xander Schauffele are among the later starters and resume on eight under.

+Many expected tournament organisers to toughen up the North Course at Los Angeles Country Club after a day of record scoring on Friday, but there were still plenty of birdies to be had and a remarkable third hole-in-one of the tournament.